harshalpatil2012/DevUtils/Redis/Redis.md

-Create a new Spring Boot project using your preferred development environment.
+Create a new Spring Boot project using preferred development environment.

-Add the following dependencies in your pom.xml:
+Add the following dependencies in pom.xml:

 xml